stiliajohny/stiliajohny.github.io/content/posts/at-modem/index.en.md

 ## Repeat the last command

 Command: ATE1<br>
 This command will repeat the last command that was sent to the modem.
-This is useful if you want to repeat a command without having to type it again.
+This is useful if you want to repeat a command without typing it again.

 ```bash
 ATE1